CabbageCrow/SlimeRancher-HandyUpgrades-Mod/README.md

    * Game Mode Switcher
    Switches between Adventure and Casual
    * Screenshot without vacpack
    For the best pics without a blocked view!
+   * (Backup of the save file while the mod is active)

 #### In work / Planned
    * Quantum Transceiver